 “[B]etween the 20th of June and the 10th of August … Mme de Condorcet … received some four hundred delegates from Marseilles, who had come to Paris … [and] as we might expect, she … completely bewitched them.”

-Until the end of her life Madame de Condorcet continued to support the ideals of her husband.
+Until the end of her life Sophie de Condorcet continued to support the ideals of her husband.
 She also worked to preserve his memory.
 In addition, she remained an active salon hostess until she died on 8 September 1822 in Paris.
-For her exemplary example and devotion to her husband, many people lauded her at her death and one insightful biographer wrote:
+Saunders’s News-Letter noted her passing stating:

 “Through every stupendous change which France experienced, between the fall of Robespierre and the death of Napoleon Bonaparte, [Madame de Condorcet] remained faithful to the principles to which her husband had devoted his genius and his life.
 Yet … [she] had been, and had counted herself, a happy woman.
 Wrung with such sorrows as do not fall to the lot of many of her sex, she had a blessing which is the portion of far fewer of them; she had inspired a great devotion, and had been worthy of it.”

-- Kavanagh, Julia, Woman in France During the Eighteenth Century, 1864
+- Kavanagh, Julia, Woman in France During Eighteenth Century, Volume 2, 1850, p.
+93.

-- Macmillan’s Magazine, Volume 92, 1905
+- Macmillan’s Magazine, Volume 92, 1905, p.
+316.

-- “Selected Anecdotes,” in Buckingham Advertiser and Free Press, 5 December 1874
+- “Selected Anecdotes,” in Buckingham Advertiser and Free Press, 5 December 1874, p.
+6.

 - -, Saunders’s News-Letter,-20 September 1822, p.
 2.